 M.A.
-Course: Thesis, counting 3 units, English 439 or its equivalent, and other courses to complete the requirements of section 11 above.
+Course: Thesis, counting 3 units, and other courses to complete the requirements of section 11 above, chosen in consultation with the Department.
 Candidates must take an examination in the history of English literature and demonstrate an adequate reading knowledge of the foreign language offered.